Medicare GLP-1 Bridge Program Explained: Who Qualifies, What It Costs, and How to Get It

 Does Medicare cover Ozempic through the Bridge?

 No. Ozempic is FDA-approved for type 2 diabetes, not weight loss.
-Only Wegovy and Zepbound are covered under the Bridge.
+The Bridge covers Wegovy (injection and oral tablets), Zepbound KwikPen (not vials or single-dose pens), and Foundayo (orforglipron).
 If you have diabetes, Ozempic may be covered through your regular Part D plan.

 Does Medicare cover Mounjaro through the Bridge?